mesosphere/universe/README.md

 ## Universe Purpose
 You can publish and store packages in the Universe repository.
 The packages can then be consumed by DC/OS.
 This git repo facilitates these three necessary functions - to publish, store and consume packages.
 You can publish and store packages in the Universe repository.
 The packages can then be consumed by DC/OS.
-If you are not familiar with packages, we recommend this [Get Started Guide](docs/tutorial/GetStarted.md).
+If you are new to Universe and Packages, this [Get Started Guide](docs/tutorial/GetStarted.md) is highly recommended.

 ### Library dependencies
 * [jq](https://stedolan.github.io/jq/download/) is installed in your environment.